Best CBD Gummies for Muscle Spasms - FOCL

 Our Premium CBD Gummies are delicious gummies that come in three tasty flavors.
 Don’t let their tastiness fool you, though – these gummies are brimming with premium CBD’s relaxing properties and organic ingredients to help calm your mind and soothe the body.

-Each delicious gummy contains 25mg of high-quality, broad spectrum or full spectrum CBD to help you relax fast and get on with your daily activities.
+Each delicious high-quality CBD gummies contains 25mg of high-quality, broad spectrum or full spectrum CBD to help you relax fast and get on with your daily activities.
 These also come in three mouth-watering flavors to make chewing feel like a treat!

 For those stubborn muscle spasms that don’t seem to go away, how about you take them head-on with our all-powerful CBD + CBN Sleep Gummies?
 These gummies combine broad spectrum CBD and CBN to relax those tight muscles and get you sleeping in no time.
 Each gummy packs 25mg of CBD and 15mg of CBN to relax the body and mind.